ORNL-MDF/3DThesis/README.md

   - `a`

 #### Beam File
 This file contains information on the energy source, which is a volumetric gaussian.
-It should be noted that everything input here is equivalent to `√6 σ`.
+It should be noted that everything input here is equivalent to `√6 σ` as defined by the `D4σ` beam diameter.
 For example, if the standard deviation of an actual beam is `20 µm` and radially symmetric, both `Width_X` and `Width_Y` should be set to 48.9898e-6.

 Shape
 - `Width_X`: Width of the beam in the X direction (m)